 As I’ve matured and re-devoted my career energies to “documentary” photography a new found interest in recording ordinary life has evolved.
 I see people continuing traditions,secular and non- secular, historical and whimsical.
 Take for example the eccentricities within this compilation, youngsters choosing to use binoculars to look at other things, instead of Mount Rushmore.
-Or, the family including Zombie, tattooed mother, and superhero outfitted youngsters at Niagara Falls.
-Perhaps it is a ballerina in full stretch against a shop window in downtown Chicago or the bizarre world and people in Las Vegas.
+A ballerina in full stretch against a shop window in downtown Chicago or the bizarre world and people in Las Vegas.